BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 Downloading from interactive, secure portals while preserving data residency in the cloud.

 ## We love the cloud
-At Bays Consulting, we prefer wherever possible to store and process our clients' data in the cloud, typically the storage and compute components of Amazon Web Services.
+At Bays Consulting, we prefer, wherever possible, to store and process our clients' data in the cloud, typically the choosing storage and compute components of Amazon Web Services.

-Furthermore, for many of our projects we have contractually agreed requirement that data resides in the cloud at all times, and is not copied to local employee machines.
-This generally has two motivations.
+Furthermore, for many of our projects we have contractually agreed requirements that data resides in the cloud at all times, and is not copied to employees' local machines; this generally has two motivations.

-Firstly, data protection laws may impose specific geographical data residency requirements, such that personal data remain within the UK or within the European Economic Area.
+Firstly, data protection laws may impose specific geographical data residency requirements, such as that personal data remain within the UK or within the European Economic Area.
 Such residency requirements are well understood by cloud service providers;
-in Amazon's case this in principally covered by the use of specific regions such as `Europe (London)`.
+in Amazon's case these are principally covered by the use of specific regions such as `Europe (London)`.

 Secondly, the security controls applied to the cloud to monitor and prevent data loss, and to segregate client data, are well understood and can be documented and audited by our customers.